TERMS & CONDITIONS

 In the exceptional case that additional reasonable expenses are incurred by the Educational Consultant, these may be charged to the Client, for example expenses caused by the Client’s instructions or failure to provide instructions or failure to comply with 7.1 above.

 Health and Safety: a Copy of the Client’s Health and Safety policy shall be made available to the Educational Consultant and its staff at the time of booking.
-Details of Security requirements shall also be made available at this time, and CRB checks undertaken, as required (until a national transferable system is in place).
+Details of Security requirements shall also be made available at this time, and DBS checks undertaken, as required (until a national transferable system is in place).

 8. Reporting Requirements